Michad/tilegroxy/README.md

     * No `referer` parameter - instead specify the referer header via the `Client` configuration
     * No `timeout` parameter - instead specify the timeout via the `Client` configuration
     * No `source projection` parameter - Might be added in the future
+* Sandwich provider:
+    * No direct equivalent to the sandwich provider is available but most if not all functionality is available by combining Blend and Static providers
 * Proxy provider:
     * No `provider` parameter
     * No `timeout` parameter - instead specify the timeout via the `Client` configuration